tsileo/blobstash/README.md

 The blob store supports real-time replication via an Oplog (powered by Server-Sent Events) to replicate to another BlobStash instance (or any system), and also support efficient synchronisation between instances using a Merkle tree to speed-up operations.

-Asynchronous replication of encrypted blobs to Amazon S3 is supported.

 ### Key-values

-Key-values are the way to keep a mutable reference to an internal or external object, it can be a hash or any sequence of bytes.
+Key-value pairs lets you keep a mutable reference to an internal or external object, it can be a hash and/or any sequence of bytes.

-It acts like a traditional key-value store, you can set/retrieve/list keys, except for the "version" support.

 Each key-value has a timestamp associated, its version. you can easily list all the versions, by default, the latest version is returned.
 Internally, each "version" is stored as a separate blob, with a specific format, so it can be detected and re-indexed.

 Key-Values are indexed in a temporary database (that can be rebuilt at any time by scanning all the blobs) and stored as a blob.

 ### JSON documents

-A Lua-powered JSON document store let's you perform powerful queries on JSON documents, stored as blobs.
+A Lua-powered JSON document store lets you perform powerful queries against a collection of JSON documents.

 You can easily reference/embed blob or files.